Carpenter ants are a common destructive insect pest

 The antennae of ants are sense organs having the function of touch and smell.
 They will often follow the pheromone trail laid out by other ants by touching their antennae to the surface they are crawling on.
 If the antennae becomes contaminated with a foreign substance such as a pesticide, they will attempt to clean them with their front legs.
 Ants leaving nests in a building that has had a pest control treatment are often observed performing this grooming behavior.
 Different species of ants can be identified by the number of antennae segments.

-Getting Rid of Carpenter Ants
+Getting Rid of Carpenter Ants: Identification and control

 (Carpenter Ant Control Specialists)